 Late discontinuation under special circumstances

-From 1 January 2022 the DC process has changed:
+From 1 January 2022 the DC process changed:

-- Applications will be assessed by Student Administrative Services (SAS), not faculties.
+- Applications are assessed by Student Administrative Services (SAS), not faculties.

 - There will no longer be a DC deadline around week 8 where you can withdraw and receive a DC automatically.
 Any unit you withdraw from after census date and before the last day of the teaching period will result in a Discontinue Fail (DF) grade.

 - Tuition fees (including HECS/HELP) will automatically be re-credited, refunded or remitted if a DC is approved.

 A DC (Discontinue Not to Count as Fail) indicates that you were enrolled in a Unit of Study, but at some point after the census date, were unable to complete the unit because of illness, injury, or misadventure, that was unexpected, and outside of your control.

 Illness includes the exacerbation of a pre-existing condition.
 DCs do not count towards your WAM or academic progression.
 If you withdraw from a unit after the census date, but before the end of the teaching period (week 13), and do not receive a DC, you will receive a Discontinue Fail (DF) grade.
 A DF is not counted towards your uni WAM, but is counted for progression, and in some cases may be counted towards an honours WAM.